euc-dev/ws1-sdk-uem-android/docs/index.md

 ### Latest Software

-The Workspace ONE SDK for iOS is distributed through the {{ config.repo_url }} repository.
+The Workspace ONE SDK for iOS is distributed through the [My.WorkspaceONE.com](https://my.workspaceone.com/products/Workspace-ONE-SDK/Android/v24.01/awall) Portal.
 Follow the instructions in the guides below to integrate the latest software.

 ## Related Resources